Report slams psychologists who devised Bush-era interrogation

 In her preamble to the report, Feinstein wrote that her "personal conclusion" was that some of the CIA detainees had been tortured.
 On the Senate floor, she said the arrangement under which the psychologists appraised their own interrogation work was a "clear conflict of interest and a violation of professional guidelines."

-Starting in 2002, the two devised an approach that essentially "reverse engineered" the Air Force’s Survival Evasion Resistance Escape (SERE) program.
+Starting in 2002, the two devised an approach that essentially "reverse engineered" the Air Force’s Survival Evasion Resistance Escape (SERE) programme.

 "I'm just a guy who got asked to do something for his country by people at the highest level of government, and I did the best that I could," Mitchell told the Guardian in the April interview.